All Episodes

 Okay.

-So five million people now uh will, and and then you're we're not even counting also uh the replays and YouTube and it goes viral and the media picks it up and so on, and people see it there and other places pick it up.
+So 5 million people now will, and then we're not even counting also the replays and YouTube, and it goes viral, and the media picks it up and so on, and people see it there and other places pick it up.

-Uh they're gonna learn that CBS refuses to put out the unedited transcript and video from this.
+They're going to learn that CVS refuses to put out the unedited transcript and video from this.

-So uh yeah, while they're getting some short-term benefit out of it now, I wonder if this hurts their reputation and everybody's reputation.
+So while they're getting some short-term benefit out of it now, I wonder if this hurts their reputation and everybody's reputation.

 Because it looks like they're trying to hide something, Sean.